cbini/cookiecutter-pypackage/.github/CONTRIBUTING.md

     flake8 ./tests
     ```

-6. The next step would be to run the test cases. [cookiecutter-pypackage]{.title-ref} uses pytest, you can run PyTest.
+6. The next step would be to run the test cases. `cookiecutter-pypackage` uses pytest, you can run PyTest.
 Before you run pytest you should ensure all dependencies are installed:

     ```bash
     pip install -rrequirements_dev.txt